 It has been clearly demonstrated that the brain uses chaotic attractors to learn and recognise sensory data.
 [C5].
-Michael Hyland [C9] suggests that the whole body is intelligently organised by learning to follow attractors and that the process of Qi therapy can be explained as helping the organism as a whole to lock into their trajectories.
-If this language is confusing, the key thing to remember is that Helbing has showed that a system will lock into an attractor (and thus develop in an organised way) if it is given clear feedback and has some simple memory of past learning by which to judge its choices.
+Michael Hyland [C9] suggests that the whole body is intelligently organised by learning to follow attractors and that the process of Qi therapy can be explained as helping the organism as a whole to lock into the trajectory of one of these attractors.
+If this language is confusing, the key thing to remember is that Helbing has showed that a system will lock into an attractor (and thus develop in an organised way) if it is given feedback and has some simple memory of past learning by which to judge its choices.